-Although this scene seems short and incidental, it is a telling portrait of gender and domestic life in the Renaissance.
+The first part of this scene is a telling portrait of gender and domestic life in the Renaissance.
 Hotspur’s obsession with strategy and war make him a bad husband; he appears to think of his wife only as a sideline to his life as a fighter.
 Lady Percy reveals the emotional deficiency of the valiant Hotspur and provides a glimpse of the marital relations of the Elizabethan era.
 Neither husband nor wife is shy of alluding to sex, or a lack thereof.
 Renaissance women were considered to have a right to sexual pleasure from their husbands.
 Lady Percy has her sexual needs in mind when she complains that Hotspur has “given my treasures and my rights of thee / To thick-eyed musing and curst melancholy” (II.iv.39–40).

 Despite this apparent liberation, Renaissance ideas of gender fell far short of promoting equal opportunity for men and women.
 Hotspur’s refusal to confide in his wife is not unusual, nor is his belief that women cannot keep a secret.
 His words to Lady Percy—“constant you are, / But yet a woman”—demonstrate how he allows the stereotype that women are gossipmongers to outweigh his knowledge that Lady Percy herself is of a “constant” nature (II.iv.99–100).
 Hotspur’s extreme machismo often endows him with a disturbingly violent perspective on the world, as when he bursts out: “This is no world / To play with maumets [dolls] and to tilt with lips [to kiss]. / We must have bloody noses and cracked crowns” (II.iv.82–84).
 In his thirst for war, Hotspur does not even admit love into his worldview; he is a knight without chivalry.